 Meho Pana JeziseA.
 Gryphius (Author)Slovak2

-My course is run, praise God, my course is runAndreas Gryphius (Author)English3
+My course is run, praise God, my course is runAndreas Gryphius (Author (attributed to))English3

 Preserve in fullest measureAndreas Gryphius (Author)English3